Rules of Procedure for the Audit Committee of the Supervisory Board of DEUTZ AG

 The composition of the Audit Committee and the term of office of the members of the committee are based on the Supervisory Board Rules of Procedure.

 The chairperson of the Audit Committee is appointed by the Supervisory Board.

-The Audit Committee must include at least one member with accounting and audit expertise; this member may be the chairperson.
+The Audit Committee must include one member with audit expertise.
+Another member of the Audit Committee must have expertise in the field of accounting.
 The chairperson of the Audit Committee shall be independent and have expert knowledge and experience in the application of accounting principles and internal control systems.
 He or she shall not be a former member of the Board of Management of DEUTZ AG.
 The members of the Audit Committee as a whole must have good knowledge of the sector in which the Company is active.

 Statements of intent for the Audit Committee are submitted by the chairperson of the committee.